satellite-image-deep-learning/techniques/README.md

 * [ALS4GAN](https://github.com/immuno121/ALS4GAN) -> Active Learning for Improved Semi Supervised Semantic Segmentation in Satellite Images, with [paper](https://arxiv.org/abs/2110.07782)
 * [Active-Learning-for-Remote-Sensing-Image-Retrieval](https://github.com/flateon/Active-Learning-for-Remote-Sensing-Image-Retrieval) -> unofficial implementation of paper: A Novel Active Learning Method in Relevance Feedback for Content-Based Remote Sensing Image Retrieval

+## Federated learning
+Federated learning is a process for training models in a distributed fashion without sharing of data
+* [Federated-Learning-for-Remote-Sensing](https://github.com/anandcu3/Federated-Learning-for-Remote-Sensing) ->  implementation of three Federated Learning models

 ## Image registration
 Image registration is the process of registering one or more images onto another (typically well georeferenced) image.
 Traditionally this is performed manually by identifying control points (tie-points) in the images, for example using QGIS.
 This section lists approaches which mostly aim to automate this manual process.
 There is some overlap with the data fusion section but the distinction I make is that image registration is performed as a prerequisite to downstream processes which will use the registered data as an input.
 * [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)